markrahimi/markrahimi/README.md

 ### About me:
-🧑‍💻 With nearly 10 years of programming experience, I have successfully delivered over 50 projects and collaborated with 12 different organizations.
+I have successfully delivered over 50 projects and collaborated with 12 different organizations.
 I specialize in both front-end and back-end programming.
 I am constantly learning and evolving to develop systems that make me a valuable and reliable developer.I have also taken on leadership roles, working as a team leader.
 This experience has further enhanced my skills in time management, project management and business management.

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=markrahimi&theme=dark&border_radius=5.6&card_width=500)](https://git.io/streak-stats)